rossliam2212/rossliam2212/README.md

 Undergraduate at [Technological University of the Shannon](https://tus.ie/).

-I am currently a third year student studying Software Design with Virtual Reailty & Gaming at TUS.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+I am curently an undergraduate student working towards a Bachelor of Science in Software Design with Virtual Reality and Gaming ([AL801](https://www.ait.ie/courses/BSc-Hons-in-Software-Design-Virtual-Reality-Gaming)) at TUS.
+I'm a full time third year student who is hoping to graduate in 2024.

 <p align = "left" style = "padding-right:50px;">
   <a href = "https://github.com/rossliam2212">